 The purpose of this page is to provide information on the National Prevention Framework.
-The National Incident Management System is intended to be used by the whole community.
-The intended audience for this page is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and local, state, tribal, territorial, insular area, and Federal governments.
+The National Prevention Framework describes how the whole community plays an important role in assisting with the prevention of imminent terrorist attacks.
+The intended audience for this document is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and local, state, tribal, territorial, insular area, and Federal governments.

 National Prevention Framework